Teriyaki Eggplant Steaks

 • pinch of crushed red pepper

-1. Combine everything except the eggplants in a saucepan.
-Bring to a medium heat and simmer for about 10 minutes.
-Sauce will thicken slightly.
-Remove from heat.
+1. Combine everything except the eggplant in a small pot.
+Set over medium heat and simmer for about 10 minutes.
+The sauce will thicken slightly.

-2. Lay eggplant slices in a casserole dish.
-Cover with teriyaki sauce.
-Marinate for 1-2 hours, turning occasionally.
+2. Lay the eggplant slices in a casserole dish or place in a large Ziploc plastic bag.
+Cover with the teriyaki sauce.
+Marinate for 1 hour, turning occasionally.

 Mirin is a sweetened rice wine.
 If you can’t find mirin and substitute sake or white wine, add a tablespoon or two of sugar to the teriyaki while it’s cooking.